-The Gamebryo engine that this title is made with is notoriously buggy, and even till this day there are bugs that have not been patched.
-Instances where you get stuck inside a wall or quest markers don’t spawn can be quite common occurrences.
+The Gamebryo engine that this title is made with is notoriously buggy, and even to this day there are bugs that have not been patched.
+Instances, where you get stuck inside a wall or quest markers, and don’t spawn can be quite common occurrences.

 So to counteract these problems, let’s take a look at our Fallout New Vegas console commands guide.

 - Fallout New Vegas has a bunch of different bugs that are still to this day not patched out which can lead to players getting stuck in the game and not being able to do anything.

 - This is where the Commands List comes into play.

 - As there are many bugs in the game and the only way to escape them is the command list.

 - Start the game and press the Tilde Button right under the Esc Button which looks like “~”.